What are the types of paid visibility in digital advertising?

 Search Engine Marketing is set up and run through dashboards provided by Google or Bing!
 Deciding which search engine to run a marketing campaign on can be tricky.
 It all comes down to targeting the right audience.

 While many agencies might entirely ignore Bing! as a viable option considering Google has a dominant market share, we have found some shocking results from not ignoring the opportunity to run Bing! ads.
 Understanding the behavior of your target audience is crucial to deciding where to run SEM campaigns and how much of a budget to allocate to different search engines.

-Then, when your ad is displayed, if the search user clicks through to their website, you are charged a price determined from the Google algorithm.
+Then, when your ad is displayed, if the search user clicks through to their website, you are charged a price determined by the Google algorithm.
 This is where the term Pay-Per-Click comes from, but we will dive deeper into that shortly.

 What Does PPC Mean?

-We briefly mentioned above that you only use your budget when a search engine user actually clicks on your ad.
+We briefly mentioned above that you only use your budget when a search engine user clicks on your ad.
 This helps make sure that your search engine marketing ads are fully optimized.

-Since search engine marketing runs off of a PPC design, it gives us the potential to see which ads are performing well, and which are struggling.
+Since search engine marketing runs off of a PPC design, it gives us the potential to see which ads are performing well and which are struggling.
 This real-time evaluation of analytics allows us to make changes throughout a campaign as it’s running.

 Evaluating campaigns as they end is no longer enough to demonstrate ROI.
 With GriffinWink, we constantly monitor your SEM campaigns and make tweaks and adjustments in real-time to create unbelievable results.

 Google recently launched a new pay-per-lead service for select markets and selected industries.
 This new service is called Google Local Services and allows businesses to be “Google Guaranteed.”